-This is an upright-spreading, suckering shrub that typically grows to 6-9' tall with a slightly larger spread.
+(LATIN: CORNUS SERICEA) An upright-spreading, suckering shrub that typically grows to 6-9' tall with a slightly larger spread.
 Medium to dark green leaves acquire interesting shades of red to orange eventually fading to purple in autumn.
 Reddish stems turn bright red in winter and are particularly showy against a snowy backdrop.
-Tiny, fragrant, white flowers appear in clusters in late spring, with sparse, intermittent, additional flowering sometimes continuing into summer.
+Tiny, fragrant, white flowers appear in clusters in late spring.
 Full sun to part shade.
 Zone 3-8